 Priority Action Areas

-USG-SSTF's action areas are integrated into their systemwide Momentum Year model.
+USG-SSTF's action areas as part of its initial grant are integrated into their systemwide Momentum Year model.
 Each institution will create a coherent strategy so that during their first academic year, each incoming student will have the opportunity to:

 - Make a purposeful program choice.

 - Attempt as much of the first 30 hours of a clear degree pathway as possible.